 "I can't believe in May or Corbyn, but the ballot is sacred." - Simon Jenkins

-Simon Jenkins’ statement painted it as sacramental as it gets.
+Simon Jenkins' statement painted it as sacramental as it gets.
 The ballot is sacred.
-His article almost perfectly described a scene out of the game of thrones, highlighting how his father viewed the secrecy of the ballot.
+His article almost perfectly described a scene out of the Game of Thrones, highlighting how his father viewed the secrecy of the ballot.

-It is important that we understand that voting is not just your right but it is your opportunity to change the course of your entire life.
-It is an opportunity for you effect your future.
+It is important that we understand that voting is not just your right, but it is your opportunity to change the course of your entire life.
+It is an opportunity for you to effect your future.
 If the present is not going as planned, voting is your chance to change this.

 Sadly, historical voting statistics has it that the least likely group of people to vote are young people.
 Speaking to young people, they seem disinterested in voting or even the electoral process.
-Ironically, they should even be the ones most interested in voting as have a longer future to be affected by wrong or bad leadership.
-House rent in London is ever increasing, more and more city dwellers are been priced out of the housing market, the older generation have either already had their mortgages or no longer interested or able to apply for a mortgage.
+Ironically, they should even be the ones most interested in voting, as it have a longer future to be affected by wrong or bad leadership.
+House rent in London is ever-increasing, more and more city dwellers are been priced out of the housing market, the older generation have either already had their mortgages or no longer interested or able to apply for a mortgage.
 It is important that you vote and have your say.